mosquitogames/1819rulebook/dev_notes.md

 We wanted to firm up Fantasy Mode before complicating our systems with Simulation Mode.
 Many things are still up in the air --- none of the mechanics above have been tested at length, and indeed there may be better game designs that achieve a similar historical argument.
 Nonetheless, the intention to develop this mode stands.

 ## Currently thinking about
-- Reducing chores (flushing Emporium, moving First Player token, double-tracking population as cards and as cubes) and potential fragility (preventing Pirate King from ending the game in the first round).
+- Reducing chores (flushing Market, moving First Player token, double-tracking population as cards and as cubes) and potential fragility (preventing Pirate King from ending the game in the first round).
 - Handling Vice cards and Slavery cards ethically and tastefully, respecting the sensibilities of an international audience while staying true to the Southeast Asian historical context.